Skip to main content

 In Color Palette, choose Custom Palette and drag the texture into Custom Palette.

 If the assigned custom palette is missing or imported with incompatible settings, Pixelate ignores it and captures without palette limiting.
+When Pixelate detects incompatible import settings, use Fix import settings below the Custom Palette field.

 Full-color output